cbeesley/tubular/README.md

 The CommonAnalysisStructure is an indexed view of what previous annotators in your pipeline have added until it reaches the next in line.

 ### Configuration Parameters
-If you need to pass configuration parameters to your Analysis Component, the recommended way is to use a PipelineContext so that parameters may be distibuted correctly on anything from a single test runner to a Spark distrubuted job:
+If you need to pass configuration parameters to your Analysis Component, the recommended way is to use a PipelineContext so that parameters may be distibuted correctly on anything from a single test runner to a Spark distributed job:

 ```
 PipelineContext ctx = new PipelineContext();